Councils own a diverse portfolio of buildings that play a crucial role delivering services to the community during climatic events.

 In addition to the workshops, a number of resources were developed for practitioners across the sector, including all assessment sheets, training guide and outcomes from attendee pilot trials.

-All program materials are available at right.
+All program materials are available on the right.

 Building Vulnerability Assessment Sheets